discontented/github-notes/README.md

 Git is a software that allows you to keep track of changes made to a project over time.
 Git works by recording the changes you make to a project, storing those changes, then allowing you to reference them as needed.

 ## Git Workflow

 1. A Working Directory: where you'll be doing all the work: creating, editing, deleting and organizing files
 2. A Staging Area: where you'll list changes you make to the working directory
 3. A Repository: where Git permanently stores those changes as different versions of the project
     * Changes are saved as a commit

+## Git Commands

+### Initializing

 `git init`

 * Initializes an empty Git repository in the current working directory.
 * Sets up the tools Git needs to begin tracking changes on the current project.
 * Creates a hidden folder /.git/ in the directory where git operates.

+### Status

 `git status`

 * Lists any changes of the contents in the working directory.
 * Untracked files will be displayed in red
   * Untracked files do not have any changes stored.
 * Green files show changes to a file that need to be committed.

+### Adding to the Staging Area
 `git add <file>`

 * Adds the specified file to be committed (commit) to the repository and tracks changes on the file

 ```bash
 git remote add <remote name> <URL>
 git remote add origin https://github.com/user/repo.git
 ```
 * <URL> is the destination of a remote repository.
 * The name is anything you give it.
 * This adds your local repo to the remote one.

+`git add .`
+* Shortcut method that will add all files in the current directory except for the ignored files.
+  * Ignored files are stored within .gitignore/

+## Check Differences
+* You can check the differences between tracked local files and files in the repo or staging area.

 `git diff <file>`

 * Displays changes to a tracked file between the local file and those added to the staging area
 * Additions to the file are preceded by a + and in green
 * Any missing lines are preceded by a – and in red
 * The same lines are in white

 `git diff HEAD`
 * The most recent change to the last file you committed.

+`git diff {branch}@{1} {branch}`

+* Displays differences between previous branch version and current version.
+  * The previous version is one which was last pushed to repo.

 ## Branches
 `git branch`
 * Lists all branches of repository
 * Current branch is preceded by an asterisk

 `git status`
 * Lists the current branch and any differences
 * When it says 'up-to-date' it means up-to-date with the branch that the current branch tracks.
   * Usually this is the local reference
   * Not "up-to-date with the latest live status of the upstream.

 `git checkout -b <branch-name>`
 *	Create a new branch locally.